 Sky Tower, SKYCITY Auckland

-It is here where is the iconic tower of Auckland, as well as a fantastic selection of bars, restaurants, cafes, first-class hotels and a casino.
+It is here where is the iconic tower of Auckland, as well as a fantastic selection of bars, restaurants, cafes, first-class hotels and a casino- more info on online casinos.
 A stop at SKYCITY may not be out of your list when visiting New Zealand.
 Find the complex is easy, just look for the iconic Tower City (Sky Tower).
 The 360-degree view is amazing, you can see up to 80 kilometers of unforgettable landscapes: sea, mountains, volcanoes … The more adventurous can even walk around the tower (SkyWalk) or jump from up there (SkyJump).

 Franz Josef Glacier